 Women operate differently—when they are not respected they feel insecure and lose their sense of self.
 That is why it is so vital for you to take special care of your partner’s need for respect.

 Her husband never took her request seriously.
 “You’re kidding, right?” he’d say.
 “Nobody does that anymore.
-That’s why we’ve got power locks on the car.”
-By laughing off his wife’s request, this husband weakened his opportunity to meet one of his wife’s deepest needs —to be respected.
+That’s the reason why we’ve got power locks on the car.”
+This husband laughed off his wife’s request, and weakened his opportunity to meet one of his wife’s deepest needs —to be respected.

-Respect says, “I support you, you are valuable to me, and you don’t have to be any different from who you are.”
-In return for this respect a woman will be able to relax.
+Respect says, “I support you; you are valuable to me.
+You don’t have to be any different from who you are.”
+In return for this respect, a woman will be able to relax.
 She will not have a compulsive need to prove herself as an equal, but will automatically feel and be equal.
-What a wonderful way to live with a woman.
+What a wonderful way to live with a woman!

-The above article is written by Les Parrott and comes from the book, Saving Your Marriage Before It Starts written by Dr. Les Parrott and Dr. Leslie Parrott, published by Zondervan Publishing.
-As psychologist (Les)and marriage and family therapist (Leslie) who counsel hundreds of married couples, they have “learned that living happily ever after is less a mystery than a mastery of certain skills.
-Although married life will always have its difficulties, you will steadily and dramatically improve your relationship by mastering certain life skills.”
+This article, written by Les Parrott, comes from the book, Saving Your Marriage Before It Starts.
+It is written by Dr. Les Parrott and Dr. Leslie Parrott, published by Zondervan Publishing.
+As psychologist (Les) and marriage and family therapist (Leslie) counsel hundreds of married couples.
+They have “learned that living happily ever after is less a mystery than a mastery of certain skills.”

 — ALSO —